About Us

-Quaker services are called “meetings,” and our meeting is what is known as an “unprogrammed meeting” which means that on Sunday morning at 9:30 A.M., we do not have a minister leading a service.
+Quaker services are called “meetings,” and our meeting is what is known as an “unprogrammed meeting” which means that on Sunday, we do not have a minister leading a service.
 Rather, because we recognize that all people have access to divine wisdom, we have no identified clergy or schedule of sermons, readings or music.
 Instead, we gather to wait in expectant silence for ministry arising from the “still small voice” (I Kings 19:12) within and from any who may be prayerfully led to speak.

 We continue to have deep silence and meaningful vocal ministry in First Day (Sunday) worship.
 Our numbers are growing, and our First Day School is growing along with it.
 We continue to deepen the practice and understanding of Quaker business procedure and knowledge of our faith and practice.